wenchnoob/the-m-and-m/README.md

 Step 7) Open the tests package

-Step 8) Open the com.cmc package
+Step 8) Next open the com.cmc package

-Step 7) Open the AllTests.java file
+Step 9) Open the AllTests.java file

-Step 8) Find the green play button toward the top middle of the toolbar in Eclipse that shows “Run controller” when you hover your mouse over it
+Step 10) Find the green play button toward the top middle of the toolbar in Eclipse that shows “Run controller” when you hover your mouse over it

-Step 9) Click the button
+Step 11) Click the button

-Step 10) View output in the JUnit console screen in Eclipse.
+Step 12) View output in the JUnit console screen in Eclipse.